 Work permits can be a complicated issue, but in most cases, it is the current or prospective employer who has to sort out all the paperwork with the Direction Départementale du Travail, de l’Émploi et de la Formation professionnelle, or the Agence Nationale de l’Accueil des Étrangers et des Migrations.

-EU nationals do not require a permit in order to work in France, with the exception of workers and employees from Bulgaria, Croatia and Romania.
-For third-country nationals, a quick overview of different work permits has been included below for informational purposes.
+EU/EEA as well as Swiss nationals do not require a permit in order to work in France.
+For non-EU/EEA nationals, a quick overview of different work permits has been included below for informative purposes.

 Salaried and Temporary Workers

 The “Salaried” and “Temporary Worker” permits open access to specific professions in different parts of France.
 The carte travailleur temporaire is valid for up to one year, the carte salarié temporaire for at least one year.